 Some data rooms, for security and tracking purposes, require users to be online in order to open a document, even documents downloaded onto your computer.
 This makes it difficult to work when one doesn’t have internet access (like on an airplane).

 Some data rooms limit the cut & pasting ability from the documents.
 This can make it difficult to prepare your own summary report if you want to include pasted images from the documents.

 The bottom line is that management of a mining data room is critically important, although I don’t know if there is any single magic solution.

-Small mining companies may have tight budgets and a small management team so organizing data properly isn’t high on their priority list.
-I suggest to anyone setting up a data room, please take the time to properly set up the folder structure, develop a single bibliography of what files are in there, and assign a person to be familiar with the general contents of the data room.
+Small mining companies may have tight budgets and a limited management team so organizing data properly isn’t high on the priority list.
+I suggest to anyone organizing a data room, please take the time to properly set up the folder structure, develop a single bibliography of what files are in there, and assign a person to be familiar with the general contents of the data room.

 Unless its a legal case involving lawyers, don’t just dump in everything.
 Avoid unnecessary data files or “work in progress” files that are not actually required by anyone.

 Another aspect of data rooms that can help make a due diligence taxing is the way the spreadsheet models are built.
 Models can either be made simple and user friendly, or can be complex showing how clever the model creator is.
 You can read some thoughts on this at the following link “Mine Financial Modelling – Please Think of Others“.